ietf-scitt/charter/ietf-scitt-charter.md

 Milestones
 ==========
-* Information Models for Identities and Actors
+* Information models for information and interaction models
-* Interaction Models for Security and Data Flows
-* Architecture for Model Composition
+* Architecture defining actor and model composition based on use-cases
 * Profiling a Signing Format for Claim Issuance
 * Countersigning Format for Claim Registration